 In 1379, one of the original bells from Fountains Abbey was transported to Ripon Cathedral, by sledge and barge along the River Skell – what a mammoth task that must have been!
-The bell remained in Ripon until the mid-18th-century, and was known as “the Mary bell”.
+The bell remained in Ripon until the mid-18th-century, where it was known as “the Mary bell”.

 While the fabric of the Abbey was vandalised by Henry VIII’s agents, he saved the bells as he knew what they meant to his people.
 Instead, they were re-distributed amongst local churches.

 The Church and the Chapel of the Nine Altars

 The church was cruciform in shape, with separate spaces for the monks and lay brothers to pray.
 The nave was 90 metres long and candles would have burned day and night here.